The course requirements for the PhD in Bioengineering include the following:

-Committees for PhD students should consist of the student’s advisor (who will act as Chair of this committee,) at least two additional faculty members from within the Department of Bioengineering and at least one faculty member from outside the Department of Bioengineering.
-For MS students, the committee will need to consist of three faculty members total and at least two need to be member of the Bioengineering faculty.
-However, all three can be Bioengineering faculty as there is no requirement to have one member from outside of Bioengineering.
+Committees for PhD students should consist of the student’s advisor, who will act as Chair of this committee, at least two additional faculty members associated with the Department of Bioengineering, and at least one faculty member from outside the Department of Bioengineering.
+At least one committee member’s primary affiliation should be the Department of Bioengineering.
 Students are required to receive approval from the faculty Graduate Coordinator of the committee, ideally 1-2 months prior to the proposal defense.
 After this takes place, the student will need to obtain a “blue form” (admission to PhD candidacy form) from the Graduate Administrator, and obtain the necessary signatures at the student’s proposal.
-After this occurs, the form will need to be returned to the Graduate Administrator for submission to the school for approval.
+The student must then return the form to the Graduate Administrator for submission to the school for approval.

 Formal admission to candidacy for the Doctor of Philosophy degree (typically in the 3rd year) constitutes a promotion of the student to the most advanced stage of graduate study and provides formal approval to devote essentially exclusive attention to the research and the writing of the dissertation.
 Note that it is a departmental requirement that students complete their proposal by the end of their third full year in the program.
 To qualify for admission to candidacy, students must have obtained full graduate status and have satisfied the requirement of the preliminary examination.
 Note that a student does not necessarily need to have all coursework completed before completing their proposal.
 The student should submit the written proposal in NIH RO1 format to the committee at least two weeks in advance of the oral defense to the approved committee.
 The approval of the proposal and defense of it constitutes passing the proposal and Comprehensive Examination.
 The committee will meet at least once a year during the remainder of his or her PhD program culminating in the Dissertation Defense.